 Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

-Japan is much easier for card payments than it was a few years ago, but it is still one of the quickest places to leak money if you bring the wrong setup.
-You will tap happily at konbini and chain stores, then hit a cash-only ramen shop, shrine counter, rural bus, or coin locker an hour later.
+Japan is much easier for card payments than it was a few years ago, but it’s still one of the quickest places to leak money if you bring the wrong setup.
+You’ll tap happily at konbini and chain stores, then hit a cash-only ramen shop, shrine counter, rural bus, or coin locker an hour later.

 Wise is still excellent, and I still carry it.
-But if I am picking one default winner for Japan, Up gets the edge because this is not a pure FX spreadsheet destination.
-It is a real-world mix of konbini taps, train gates, and random cash-only moments.
+But if I’m picking one default winner for Japan, Up gets the edge because this isn’t a pure FX spreadsheet destination.
+It’s a real-world mix of konbini taps, train gates, and random cash-only moments.

 The old lazy advice was that Japan was basically cash-only.
-That is no longer true.
-The opposite lazy advice, that you can now treat it like Singapore or London, is also wrong.
+That’s no longer true.
+The opposite lazy advice — that you can now treat it like Singapore or London — is also wrong.

 - Card is usually fine: konbini, chain food, hotels, major tourist sites, department stores, many city taxis.